Cloudxtreme/training_material/courses/05-advanced-querying/04-MapReduce-JavaScript/exercises.md

 Add a `text/plain` object to Riak with the body `bar`.

-Extract the value of th object using a JavaScript MapReduce job.
+Extract the value of the object using a JavaScript MapReduce job.

 Add an `arg` to the phase and extract its value.